 - You can reset the phone.
-All personal data and files will be erased and you have to setup the phone just like a new one.
-Please follow this guide on how to reset Galaxy S6 and Galaxy S6 edge.
+All personal data and files will be erased, and you have to set up the phone just like a new one.
+Please follow this guide on how to reset the Galaxy S6 and Galaxy S6 edge.

-- If fingerprint is not recognized, you can still use the backup password.
-The problem is Samsung enforce a security policy on backup password length and complexity and many owners forget it very easily.
+- If the fingerprint is not recognized, you can still use the backup password.
+The problem is Samsung enforce a security policy on backup password length and complexity, and many owners forget it very quickly.

 - If you use pattern lock, after a few fails, you can use your Google account to unlock Galaxy S6 or S6 edge.
 But